 Add your second grader’s score to the score you gave yourself, then divide by two.

 On the other hand, you can always use Magoosh’s ACT Essay Grader to help you determine (and then calculate) your overall score!
-You’ll find the Essay Grader Tool in the “How can you grade your practice ACT essay?” section of this post.
+You’ll find the Essay Grader Tool in this post.

 (If you ended up giving yourself a perfect score—and let’s face it, a lot of us would!—be sure to check out Kristin’s post on how she got a perfect score on the essay and what it entailed and compare your own essay to what she describes.)